-Likelihood of Substitutes
+Likelihood of New Entrants

-The risk of substitutes will differ between industry sectors.
+Likelihood of Substitutes The risk of substitutes will differ between industry sectors.
 Industries where there are high levels of innovation and use of high-level technologies will have a high risk of substitution.
 Influenced by:

 - (i) the borrower's switching costs, - (ii) the availability of alternative materials, - (iii) access to high-level technology, and/or - (iv) life cycles and industry innovation.